15 Boat Neck Blouse Designs And Ideas For Women To Try

 14. Embroidered Boat Neck Design For Salwar/Chudidar

 Of course, a boat neck is an ideal option to go with your everyday essential or the easiest go-to ethnic attire for most Indian Women.
+A boat neck neckline balances a fuller midsection by drawing the eye out to your shoulders and is best for women who have a small to medium bust, pear shapes, and for those who have slim shoulders.
 This boat neck goes with everything from regular kurtas to anarkalis and floor length dresses.
 An embroidered design that trickles down to the hemline makes for a great silhouette.
 You can thicken the embroidery as you go down or at the bodice depending on the fabric, color, and preference.

 15. Boat Neck With Illusion Cape Sleeves For A Lehenga